 - Personal Touch: If you sell a relatively small amount of a very personal product, like hand-made original goods, DIY shipping is often a good fit.
 It allows you to place handwritten notes in each shipping box, for instance, or to package each item by hand.
 This can be useful for sellers on platforms like Etsy.

-Outsourcing to a 3PL, meanwhile, offers its own set of value propositions.
+Outsourcing shipping to an eCommerce 3PL, meanwhile, offers its own set of value propositions.
 In most cases, they’re attractive to eCommerce sellers that expect a spike in orders over the holidays, or those that want to scale their businesses rapidly.

 Benefits of Outsourcing Fulfillment